Other links

 The UNCW students enrolled in the fourth semester Japanese created a web site about Wilmington and clothing fashion comparison between U.S. and Japan.

-Teaching English in Japan (JET Program)
+Teaching English in Japan (JET Program) and others

 If you are interested in teaching English in Japan after you graduate, look at this site.
 This one is to teach as an assistant teacher. http://www.jetprogramme.org/